 I’m not saying that you cannot carry out search engine optimisation on a Squarespace or Wix website but it will be far easier to achieve the same on-page SEO results with a self-hosted WordPress site.

 I know a large number of wedding photographers prefer Squarespace sites because they are responsive out-of-the-box.
 Squarespace also has really attractive themes that are very visually appealing with a few simple clicks.
 I’ve been tempted myself!

 But here’s the thing – the wedding photography niche is competitive.
 From my experience, I have found most wedding photographers to be quite capable at learning technical things.
 As such, the SEO knowledge across the board is generally higher than other wedding industry professionals.
-What this means for you and your wedding photography business is that ranking on the first page for a popular keyword just got a whole lot more difficult.
+What this means for you is that ranking on the first page for a popular keyword just got a whole lot more difficult.

 If you are serious about your wedding photography business and want to increase organic traffic and enquiries via SEO, a WordPress site is going to cause far less challenges than doing custom development on Squarespace and finding someone willing to do development work on a Wix site.

 At the end of the day, what is more important to you?

 Having a wedding photography website that looks amazing or a wedding photography website that brings in more potential clients?